 |

-It will be very nice, if you find out and enter in the town garden.
-You can use different park lanes, you can pedal closer to Danube River.
-In the park is locater the National Transport Museum, there are a lot of specimens of old steam engines in the park. |
+It will be very nice to relax and visit the town garden.
+You can use different park lanes and you can pedal closer to Danube River In the park is located the National Transport Museum.
+There are a lot of specimens of old steam engines there. |

 ||